wave-squareAlphaHive On-Chain Signatures Verification in Move

 1. Call the verify method in Move.

-BLS G1 signature (96 bytes, minPk setting)
+BLS G1 signature (96 bytes, minPk setting)arrow-up-right

 1. Generate a key and sign a message.